Getting information about a VM

 output "instance_external_ip"

-: Public IP address of the VM to be presented in the output:value
+: Public IP address of the VM to return in the output:value

 : Returned value.